-Certified companies that are authorized by DEP to perform tank installations, major modifications or removals of underground storage tanks and heating oil tanks are required to the certified company fee and the required activity fee to USTIF.
+Certified companies that are authorized by DEP to perform tank installations, major modifications, or removals of USTs and heating oil tanks are required to pay the certified company fee and the required activity fee to USTIF.
 The annual fee is billed in December.
-The certified company may elect to pay the full amount of the fee show on the December statement by December 31st or a monthly payment of 1/12 of the total certified company fee.
-Certified companies are assessed an activity fee for certain tank handling activities.
-Prior to the commencement of the activity, the tank installer completes an activity fee form, supplied by DEP.
+The certified company may elect to pay the full amount of the fee shown on the December statement by December 31 or a monthly payment of 1/12 of the total certified company fee.
+Certified companies are assessed an activity fee for certain handling activities.
+Prior commencement of the activity, the tank installer completes an activity fee form, supplied by DEP.
 The activities subject to USTIF fees are:

-- 1) Installation Activity Fee of \$50;

-- 2) Major Modification Fee of \$50; and

-- 3) Removal Activity Fee of 15.

-- 4) Minor Modification: \$0
+1) Installation Activity Fee: \$50 2) Major Modification Fee: \$50 3) Removal Activity Fee: \$15 4) Minor Modification: \$0

-Please visit our website at https://ustif.pa.gov.
+Please visit our website at ustif.pa.gov.